jonnonz1/nz-statute-book/acts/public/2004/secondhand-dealers-and-pawnbrokers-act-2004.md

   (a) in a form approved by the chief executive of the Ministry of Justice after consultation with all Licensing Authorities; and
   (b)
   (c) accompanied by any prescribed fee.
-(3) An application by an individual must be accompanied by a photograph of the applicant, authenticated in the prescribed manner, and must include the following information:
+(3) An application by an individual must be accompanied by a photograph of the applicant, authenticated in the required manner, and must include the following information:
   (a) the applicant’s full name, residential address, and date of birth:
   (b) the name under which the applicant engages in business:
   (c) the street address of the principal place of business used by the applicant for business purposes (unless the applicant is or proposes to be an itinerant secondhand dealer) and the street address of every other place of business used by the applicant: